-Account Statements: All bank accounts have been reconciled for the months of November, December, and January.
+Account Statements: All bank accounts have been reconciled for July without discrepancy.

-The monthly transfers (November, December 2016 & January 2017) for the allocations of Annual Assessments transferred from the Operations Checking account are:
+Business Activities: The monthly transfers for the allocations of Annual Assessments transferred from the Operations Checking account in July are:

 - The transfer for Barn/Silo Redevelopment into the Restricted Account was as follows:

 2012 – $44.09 (0 lots x $44.09 for each assessment paid)